|

 I

-later learned "spark" means to court,
+later learned "spark" means to court,and not "prevarication";

 but at the time I felt accused,